Richypiants/ing-sw-2024-piantoni-rossi-pinto-sacramone/README.md

 ### Copyright and License:

-Codex Naturalis is the intellectual property of Cranio Creations.
+Codex Naturalis is an intellectual property of Cranio Creations.
 All content, including but not limited to, game mechanics, design, artwork, and assets, is protected under copyright law.
 Unauthorized reproduction, distribution, or modification of this material is prohibited without prior written consent from Cranio Creations.
 This project is released under the  **[MIT License](LICENSE.txt)**.